sdsc-complecs/data-storage-filesystems/README.md

 [etrain110@login01 ~]$
 ```

-Check how much memory is available on the login node.
+Check how much `free` memory is available on the login node.

 ```
 [etrain110@login01 ~]$ free -h